 What should I do if I experience pain while sounding?

-Pain is a signal to stop immediately.
-Remove the sound, evaluate your technique, and ensure sufficient lubrication.
-Persistent pain should prompt consultation with a medical professional.
+Pain is a sign to stop immediately.
+Remove the sound, assess your lubrication and relaxation, and give your body time to recover.
+Persistent pain requires medical attention.

 Which materials are best for sounding tools?

-Stainless steel is ideal for advanced users due to its weight and durability, while silicone is softer and more flexible, making it better suited for beginners.
+Stainless steel offers precision and is ideal for experienced users, while silicone is softer and more flexible for beginners.
+Choose materials based on comfort and familiarity.

 How can I prevent infections during sounding?